 ZMODEM Client & Server, ZMODEM Client & Server, Kermit File Server, ZMODEM file transfer

-ZMCS can establish a connection using a Modem or a Direct Link (serial cable) and transfer files.
+ZMCS can establish a connection using an asynchronous Modem or a Direct Link (serial cable) or ISDN (CAPI) or TCP/IP and send and receive text and binary files using ZMODEM or KERMIT file transfer protocol.

-ZMCS can act as server or client.
+ZMCS executes as a console program and can act as server or client working completely in background.
 In server mode it waits for a client to connect and handles the requests for sending or receiving files.
 In client mode it connects to a server and sends or retrieves files to or from the server.

 In client mode it runs unattended until all files are sent or received.
 It then ends autonomous.
 In server mode it accepts client connections, receives files, transmits files and may be terminated, if no more needed, by an application or by the user.